► Hybrid-only new HR-V on sale on 3 August

-The wraps have come off the European version of the new HR-V, Honda’s rival to the Nissan Juke, Ford Puma and VW T-Roc.
+The wraps have come off the European version of the new Honda HR-V, and its prices have been confirmed.

 It looks very different, doesn’t it?

 Yes.
 It’s the same length as the previous HR-V, which went off sale last year, but has bigger wheels (18 inches as standard) and the ground clearance is up by 10mm while the roof height is down by 20mm.
 The look is entirely new, with a steeper angle to the windscreen giving a longer bonnet, an upright nose with a body-coloured grille, swept-back LED headlights and new daytime running lights.

 At the back, there’s a new full-width LED light interrupted by the central H badge.
 And the sides of the car are much cleaner, with a hint of Honda E in their simplicity.

 It’s slightly roomier for front and rear passengers – they get 35mm of extra legroom, and their seatbacks have a slightly more luxurious angle.
 There’s no big increase in luggage capacity but the boot floor is lower and the tailgate reshaped for easier access.